Quantifying Genuine Awareness in Hallucination Prediction Beyond Question-Side Shortcuts: Introduction

 \section{Introduction}

-The defining and quantifying of the human-like mental attributes of large language models (LLMs) lie at the heart of a long-standing human curiosity: whether artificial systems can possess minds akin to our own.
-While the field has demonstrated that LLMs can rival or even surpass human-level performance in rational reasoning (e.g., reading, solving a logical problem) \citep{brown2020languagemodelsfewshotlearners,grattafiori2024llama, openai2023gpt}, higher-order human-like traits (e.g., self-awareness, personality, emotion) remain poorly understood, despite growing interest \citep{li2024quantifying, yin2023largelanguagemodelsknow}, partly due to the inherent ambiguity in their definition and measurement.
+The defining and quantifying of human-like mental attributes in large language models (LLMs) lie at the heart of a long-standing question: whether artificial systems can possess minds akin to our own.
+While recent advances show that LLMs can rival or even surpass humans in rational reasoning tasks \citep{brown2020languagemodelsfewshotlearners,grattafiori2024llama, openai2023gpt}, higher-order traits such as self-awareness and emotion remain poorly understood, partly due to ambiguities in their definition and measurement \citep{li2024quantifying, yin2023largelanguagemodelsknow}.

-Among higher-order attributes, \textbf{self-awareness of knowledge} has been considered as a key topic, given its strong association with hallucination detection—a critical factor in ensuring the reliability of LLMs.
-While hallucination arises from various causes (e.g., failure of reading, reasoning), it is well known that a major cause is when the model is asked questions on the knowledge not pre-trained \citep{tonmoy2024comprehensive}.
-Humans possess an innate ability of self-awareness to recognize the possession of their knowledge \citep{irak2019neurobiological, koriat1993we}, and thus refuse to answer when they lack the relevant knowledge.
-In contrast, LLMs lack such self-awareness and therefore tend to produce any probable output even when they lack knowledge, which leads to hallucination.
-In this respect, self-awareness is a fundamental component in achieving reliable language generation.
+Among these traits, self-awareness of knowledge is particularly important because of its close connection to hallucination detection, which is critical for the reliability of LLMs.
+Although hallucination can arise from various sources, a major cause is answering questions beyond the model’s pre-trained knowledge \citep{tonmoy2024comprehensive}.
+Humans can recognize when they lack relevant knowledge and refrain from answering \citep{irak2019neurobiological, koriat1993we}, whereas LLMs lack such awareness and tend to generate plausible outputs regardless, leading to hallucination.

 Then, how can we define and measure self-awareness of LLMs?
-Prior work has often equated self-awareness with the behaviour of hallucination detection itself, perhaps because it is the ultimate practical goal we expect from self-awareness.
-Indeed, recent studies have reported surprisingly high precision on hallucination detection \citep{snyder2024early, zhang2024rtuninginstructinglargelanguage, manakul2023selfcheckgptzeroresourceblackboxhallucination, irak2019neurobiological, azaria2023internal}, raising hopes that self-awareness in LLMs may be within reach.
+Prior work has often equated self-awareness with hallucination detection itself, motivated by its practical importance.
+Indeed, recent studies report high hallucination detection performance \citep{snyder2024early, zhang2024rtuninginstructinglargelanguage, manakul2023selfcheckgptzeroresourceblackboxhallucination, azaria2023internal}.